 - Essential Oils: All-natural remedies and recipes for your mind, body and home

 - The Mindful Mom-to-be

 Did you experience back pain during your pregnancy?
 What tips would you share for dealing with back aches during pregnancy?

 I am not a health care provider; these are simply remedies that have been recommended to me or that have worked for me.
-All opinions expressed are my own and I recommend talking to a doctor, such as Dr Malcolm Godfrey obstetrician if you need further advice on how to relieve your pains and make your pregnancy easier.
+All opinions expressed are my own and I recommend talking to a doctor if you need further advice on how to relieve your pains and make your pregnancy easier.